 If you include the pet trust in your living trust, however, there is no need for a probate petition.
 Upon your death, the trustee shall review the distribution provisions of your living trust, which includes your pet trust.
 The trustee shall then arrange to deliver the specified funds and your pet(s) to your named custodian/caretaker to take care of your pets.

-Wouldn’t it be nice to know your 4-legged children and other extended family members are taken care of in case something happens to you?
+Wouldn’t it be nice to know your 4-legged children are taken care of in case something happens to you?

 At In Trust Legal, we strive to protect your entire family from probate.
 We offer a non-lawyer alternative to obtaining legal documents at an affordable cost.
-Our documents cost less because we are a Legal Document Assistance firm providing estate planning documents at a significant savings.
 We do not give any legal advice.
 If you know what you want and are not seeking legal advice from a lawyer, then why pay more?
 Your choice.
 Your Money.

 So, call us TODAY, and we will save you time and money.
 (805) 439-0715